-Part of the problem is that these drinks are used to replace meals.
+Part of the problem is that people use these drinks to replace meals.
 Although they are sometimes called “meal replacement drinks,” they should only be used that way as part of a weight loss program.
 For someone who is trying to maintain or gain weight, there’s just not enough nutrition in these shakes.

 Although weight gain is an ostensible benefit of consuming these beverages, there are still many potential consequences of using a high-sugar source for weight gain.
 Consuming large amounts of sugar calories can cause the blood sugar level to spike, blood pressure to spike, and contributing to elevated blood cholesterol levels.

-And the high sugar diet can also be bad for the oral health of seniors.
+The high sugar diet can also be bad for the oral health of seniors.
 In seniors who still have their teeth, it can increase their risk of tooth decay and tooth infections.
-Even if a senior has denture, a high-sugar diet can contribute to the growth of oral bacteria, increasing the risk of gum disease.
+Even if a senior has dentures, a high-sugar diet can contribute to the growth of oral bacteria, increasing the risk of gum disease.

 Addressing Appetite Problems

 One of the key problems that lead to weight loss among seniors is just a lack of appetite.
 There are many reasons why seniors experience a diminished appetite.
 It’s important to find the root cause of the problem and address it to help seniors eat more natural foods.